 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

-Create the following measures in the Transaction table:
+Create the following measures in the Purchase table:

 |Measure||What it calculates|

 |Purchases||The number of purchases for the query context|